 The system generates pay stubs and reports while keeping a record of all transactions for auditing purposes.
 With an HR management system, companies can ensure timely and accurate compensation without manual intervention.

-3. Recruitment & Applicant Tracking
+3. Recruitment & applicant tracking

 The recruitment module streamlines the hiring process by managing job postings, applications, and candidate interviews.
 It tracks applicants through each stage of the recruitment pipeline, from application to hiring.